 I do believe in foam and live in a spray foamed home.
 Spray foam is a great product, but it is not a magic product.
 It takes a skilled operator and needs to be tested to make sure that the job gets done properly.
 The bottom line is, what you see is not always what you get, so have your job tested and don’t just pay attention to that ‘target’ blower door number, look for the holes that may cause problems before they find you.

 by Jamie Kaye of Elm Energy Group in Hilton Head, SC.
-Jamie is a certified HERS rater (with Energy Vanguard Energy Ratings as his provider), BPI Building Analyst, Level 1 Thermographer, juggler, and all-around great guy.
+Jamie is a certified HERS rater, BPI Building Analyst, Level 1 Thermographer, juggler, and all-around great guy.
 I met him a couple of years ago when he took the HERS rater class, and we got to juggle together every day at lunch.
-I'm sure he'll be one of the very first certified Home Energy Jugglers.
+I’m sure he’ll be one of the very first certified Home Energy Jugglers.

 Photo credits: All insulation photos by Jamie Kaye.